jorgesoft/terraform-ansible-elk-stack/README.md

 - Index push from GitHub and Ansible to show state of the configuration
 - Separate VMs using Availability Zones

-**WARNING:** The estimated price of this configuration is X monthly
+**WARNING:** The estimated price of this configuration is TODO monthly

 ## Ansible

-TODO
+- Configure Elasticsearch nodes using [ansible-elasticsearch](https://github.com/elastic/ansible-elasticsearch) roles
+- Configure Kibana and Logstash with custom roles
+- Installas Metricbeats and Logbeats on all VMs

 ## GitHub Actions